chineidu/Bike-Rental-Prediction/README.md

 - Evaluate and optimize pricing impact using A/B testing to assess the effectiveness of dynamic pricing strategies.
 - Build pipelines for data ingestion, model training, and deployment to ensure seamless integration and continuous improvement of the forecasting system.

+## Data Generator

+This project includes a data generator script (`data_gen.py`) that creates realistic bike rental data for any year, extending beyond the original 2011-2012 dataset.
+The generator supports comprehensive US federal holiday recognition and maintains compatibility with the original dataset schema.

+For detailed year compatibility information, see [YEAR_COMPATIBILITY.md](docs/YEAR_COMPATIBILITY.md).

+For usage examples, see [README_data_gen.md](docs/README_data_gen.md).